charlieocurtis/bathymetry-plot/docs/DEVLOGS.md

 > the user to customize the parameters for the plots they wish to generate.

 > ## 13/01/2025
+> Spent alot of the day optimising the ```PlotConfig()``` class as to avoid an
-> Spent alot of the day reworking the UI to CustomTkinter since it looks alot nicer.
-I managed
+> instantiation of the class in ```main.py```.
+In the afternoon I was reworking the UI to
+> CustomTkinter since it looks alot nicer.
+I managed to get back to the state the project was
-> to get back to the state the project was in prior to the change which was the main task of
+> in prior to the change which was the main task of the day.
+Moreover, I started implementing
-> the day.
-Moreover, I started implementing customization options so the user can customize the
-> output of the plot.
+> customization options so the user can customize the output of the plot.

 > ## 14/01/2025
 > Today saw a doubling down on adding customization features.
 Largely to do with the type of